mollie/api-documentation/source/wallets/applepay-direct-integration.rst

 Download the `domain validation file <http://www.mollie.com/.well-known/apple-developer-merchantid-domain-association>`_ and place it on your server at ``https://[domain]/.well-known/apple-developer-merchantid-domain-association``.

+.. note:: It is advised to use one Mollie profile per domain, e.g. ``stage.merchant.example`` and
+          ``www.merchant.example`` should have different profiles.
+Otherwise you might receive the error that Apple is unable to verify your domain.

 Check if Apple Pay is available on the device
 ---------------------------------------------
 Check if Apple Pay is `available on the device